-Please note that the English Language Version of the Rules is binding
+Please note that the English Language Version of these competition rules (‘the Rules’) is binding

-(1) The Wildlife Photographer of the Year Competition (“the Competition”) is jointly owned by the Natural History Museum Trading Company Limited (“NHMTC”) and BBC Worldwide Limited (“BBCW”) (together "the Owners").
+(1) The Wildlife Photographer of the Year Competition (‘the Competition’) is owned by the Natural History Museum Trading Company Limited (‘the Owners’).

-(2) The Competition, organised by NHMTC (“the Organisers”), comprises an Adult Competition open to photographers aged 18 and over, and a Young Competition open to photographers aged 17 and under.
-Any contact with the Organisers regarding the Adult Competition or the Young Competition (unless specified otherwise below) should be via the email address: email@example.com.
+(2) The Competition comprises an Adult Competition open to photographers aged 18 and over, and a Young Competition open to photographers aged 17 and under.
+Any contact with the Owners regarding the Adult Competition or the Young Competition (unless specified otherwise below) should be via the email address: email@example.com.

-(3) Winning entries to the Competition may be displayed in an exhibition at the Natural History Museum ("the Competition Exhibition"), which will be toured nationally and internationally ("the Touring Exhibition’), featured online, in publicity materials relating to the Competition, Exhibition and Touring Exhibition, or as merchandising according to the terms hereunder.
+(3) Selected entries to the Competition may be displayed in an exhibition at the Natural History Museum (‘the Exhibition’) and/or toured nationally and internationally (‘the Touring Exhibition’), featured online, in publicity materials relating to the Competition, Exhibition and Touring Exhibition, or as merchandising according to the terms hereunder.

-(2) The Young Competition is (other than as specified below) open to anyone aged 17 or under on the Closing Date except family members of employees of the Owners or any Sponsors, Supporters or Partners of the Competition or anyone who is otherwise involved in the organisation or judging of the Competition.
+(2) The Young Competition is open to anyone aged 17 or under on the Closing Date except family members of employees of the Owners or any official partners, supporters, or sponsors of the Competition, or anyone who is otherwise involved in the organisation or judging of the Competition.

-(3) Each entrant must ask the permission of a parent or guardian to enter.
-It is the responsibility of each entrant plus the entrant’s parent and/or guardian to ensure that they have read and abide by these Rules.
-By submitting an entry, the entrant and the entrant’s parent and/or guardian agree to the Rules, that the entry complies with the Rules and that the parent/guardian will be liable to the Organisers and their licensees in respect of any damages or losses incurred as a breach of the Rules by the entrant.
+(4) Each entrant must gain the permission of a parent or guardian to enter the Young Competition.
+It is the responsibility of each entrant (and the entrant’s parent or guardian) to ensure that they have read and will abide by these Rules.
+By submitting an entry, each entrant (and the entrant’s parent or guardian) agrees to the Rules, that their entry complies with the Rules, and that they will be liable to the Owners and their licensees in respect of any damages or losses incurred as a breach of the Rules.

 (1) Entry must be via www.wildlifephotographeroftheyear.com.